tannerhelland/PhotoDemon/.github/ISSUE_TEMPLATE/anything-else.md

 ---
 name: Anything else
-about: Got a general question about PhotoDemon?
-Ask it here.
+about: If your problem doesn't fit into the other categories, please submit it here.
 title: "[Other] - (add a descriptive title here)"
 labels: unconfirmed
 assignees: ''

 ---